AudreyHal/fullstack-dashboard/backend/README.md

 - `tsconfig.json`: typescript configuration.

 ### Source Folder
-The src directory contains the core components of the application, organized as follows:
+The src directory contains the core components of the application, organized as follows.

-- `src/routes/`: contains the route handlers for different parts of the application:
+- `src/routes/`: contains the route handlers for different parts of the application.

 - `src/middleware/`: contains middleware functions used throughout the application: